conda-forge/cfep/cfep-05.md

 There are a number of recipe maintainers who have asked for guidance regarding how to make pre-release builds available with the CI infrastructure on conda-forge.
-This document outlines how those builds should be labeled on anaconda.org so that the more adventurous users can try out these pre-release packages.
+On the other hand, some packages have Long Term Releases (LTR) branches This document outlines how those builds should be labeled on anaconda.org so that the more adventurous users can try out these pre-release packages and more cautious users can easily use LTR packages.

 ## Motivation